wpmetabox/docs/_docs/extensions/mb-relationships.md

 `type`|Must be `before`, `after` or `replace`.
 Specify the position of the custom column.
 |`before`: Insert the column before an existing column
 |`after`: Insert the column after an existing column
-|`replace`: Replace an existing column by the new one
+|`replace`: Replace an existing column with the new one
 `column`|The target existing column

-Using this configuration, you are able to insert the column in any position you want.
+Using this configuration, you can insert the column in any position you want.

 In this case, the title of the column will be the title of the connection meta box (when you edit a post).